mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/run-rhino-command-from-plugin.md

 One of the most common questions asked by new plugin developers is how to run, or script, existing Rhino commands from a plugin command.
 Rhino doesn't allow plugin commands to run other commands except under very special circumstances.

-Here's the problem: If you have a command that is modifying the run-time database, and you run another command, problems can happen.
+Here's the problem: If you have a command that is modifying the Rhino document, and you run another command, problems can happen.

 To work around this, the RhinoCommon provides a special kind of command called a script command.
 You can create a script command as follows...